Unexploded ordnance: United Kingdom

+On 20 February 2024, a 500 kg bomb from World War II was found in the garden of a residential property in Keyham, Plymouth.
+This prompted one of the largest evacuations in the UK since World War II, with more than 10,000 people evacuated.
+On 24 February, the bomb was taken out to sea and detonated, and the cordon in the area lifted.

 Pacific

 Buried and abandoned aerial and mortar bombs, artillery shells, and other unexploded ordnance from World War II have threatened communities across the islands of the South Pacific.
 As of 2014 the Office of Weapons Removal and Abatement in the U.S. Department of State's Bureau of Political-Military Affairs invested more than $5.6 million in support of conventional weapons destruction programs in the Pacific Islands.

 On the battlefield of Peleliu Island in the Republic of Palau UXO removal made the island safe for tourism.
 At Hell's Point Guadalcanal Province in the Solomon Islands an explosive ordnance disposal training program was established which safely disposed of hundreds of items of UXO.
 It trained police personnel to respond to EOD call-outs in the island's highly populated areas.
 On Mili Atoll and Maloelap Atoll in the Marshall Islands removal of UXO has allowed for population expansion into formerly inaccessible areas.

 In the Marianas, World War II-era unexploded ordnance is still often found and detonated under controlled conditions.

 In September 2020, two Norwegian People's Aid employees were killed in an explosion in a residential area of Honiara, Solomon Islands, while clearing unexploded ordnance left over from the Pacific War of World War II.

 In international law

 Protocol V of the Convention on Certain Conventional Weapons requires that when active hostilities have ended the parties must clear the areas under their control from "explosive remnants of war".
+In addition to clearance obligations, Protocol V of the CCW requires parties to record information on the use and location of explosive ordnance and to provide this data to facilitate post-conflict clearance.
+It also encourages cooperation and assistance, allowing affected states to request international help with resources or expertise for ERW (Explosive Remnants of War) removal.
+Protocol V aims to reduce the long-term dangers posed by unexploded munitions to civilians and supports safer post-conflict recovery.
 Land mines are covered similarly by Protocol II.

+The Geneva Conventions and International humanitarian law address UXO indirectly through principles focused on civilian protection.
+Under Protocol I (1977), parties to a conflict are required to take precautions to minimize harm to civilians, which includes managing the risks posed by UXO with an emphasis on preventing long-term civilian casualties.